nikethbayya/PathWise_AI_Course_Selector/README.md

 # PathWise AI Course Selector
+## Introduction
 The PathWise AI Course Selector is a full-stack application that combines a React front-end with a FastAPI backend to provide personalized course recommendations and career guidance.
-The backend communicates with a Language Model (LLM) pipeline (implemented in FinalCode.py) using LangChain, OpenAI, and other utilities.
 This project aims to assist students in selecting courses that align with their career goals and preferences.

+* **System Architecture:** The system utilizes CRAG (Corrective Retrieval Augmented Generation) with tools like FastAPI, LangChain, LanceDB, Tavily, OpenAI embeddings, and GPT-4o-mini.
+* **Data Source:** The system retrieves information from a vector storage containing course data from Indiana University’s Luddy School, including graduate programs in Computer Science, Data Science, Information Science, and Library Sciences.
+* **Workflow:** Student queries are converted into embeddings, used to retrieve relevant information, and then evaluated and corrected using web search if necessary.
+The refined context is then used by GPT-4o-mini to generate personalized course recommendations.

 ## Project Structure